Skip to main content

 There is no maximum period of stay.
 You will get a temporary work permit for a maximum of 4 years, but which can be prolonged if the conditions are still met.
 If it is a fixed term work contract, then the maximum period is until expiry of the contract with an extra 6-month job seeking period.
 If another job is found, then an application must be submitted before start working.

-29. Does your jurisdiction allow dual nationality?
+30. Does Denmark allow dual nationality?

 Dual citizenship is allowed in Denmark since 2015, meaning you can apply for foreign nationality without losing your Danish citizenship.
 Earlier dual citizenship was only allowed if you obtained dual nationality automatically by birth.